Reed Research Reactor

 Samples are activated in the reactor by neutron absorption.
 When a nucleus absorbs a neutron, a particle and a gamma ray are generally produced.
 Each nuclide produces a characteristic gamma ray, so analysis of the energy and frequency of these gamma rays will indicate the presence and amount of a nuclide in a sample.

 Not all elements can be activated by neutron absorption, and we can only analyze gamma-emitting nuclides.
 While this means that not all elements can be found with NAA, it also means that organic materials will be ignored completely in the analysis.
 However, this does mean that the nuclides that can be found are somewhat limited.
-Appended is a list of the nuclides that we can find.
+Appended is a list of the nuclides that we can find and their detection limits.

 If you are planning to look for an element in quantities on the order of micrograms to nanograms, you should talk with us about the minimum detectable quantity of that element in our reactor.
 If we do not have a suitable known minimum detectable quantity for an appropriate interval of kilowatt-hours on record, we can help you set up an experiment to find the minimum detectable quantity yourself.